afunnydev/tinysociety/content/articles/2018-06-25-how-much-money-do-i-really-need-to-get-a-tiny-house.md

 ---
 title: How Much Does a Tiny House Cost?
-description: >-
-  One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
+description: One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
 But how tiny is that price tag, really?
 Let’s take a look at the bottom line and options for getting a Tiny House of your own.
 slug: how-much-money-does-a-tiny-house-cost
 author: michelleg
 image: /img/how-much-money-tiny-house-14.jpg
 overlay: true
-date: '2018-06-25'
+date: 2018-06-25
+lastmod: 2024-06-07
 notloaded:
   need: true
 listing:
   title: How Much Does a Tiny House Cost?
-  description: >-
-    One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
+  description: One of the reasons that the Tiny lifestyle is attractive to so many
+    people is that a Tiny House carries a tinier price tag than a conventional house.
 But how tiny is that price tag, really?
 Let’s take a look at the bottom line and options for getting a Tiny House of your own.
   image: /img/how-much-money-tiny-house-square.jpg
-likes: '28'
 categories:
   - DIY
   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 draft: false
 noindex: false
+ordre: "0"
+likes: "28"
 ---
 ## How Much Does a Tiny House Cost?